Joecstarr/thesis/sections/software/documentation/generator.md

 ##### Public Structures

-###### Generator ConfigurationStructure
+###### Generator Configuration Structure

 The generator configuration structure defines the collection of data the component needs for a single run.
-Setting a configurationshould be considered equivalent to instantiating a class in a high-level language.
+Setting a configuration should be considered equivalent to instantiating a class in a high-level language.
 However, in this case, there is only ever a single active instance of the class.